Toe walking in children

 When to see a doctor

-If your child is still toe walking after the age of 2 years, talk to your doctor about it.
-Make an appointment sooner if the toe walking is accompanied by tight leg muscles, stiffness in the ankle's Achilles tendon or a lack of muscle coordination.
+If your child is still toe walking after age 2, talk to your doctor about it.
+Make an appointment sooner if your child also has tight leg muscles, stiffness in the Achilles tendon or a lack of muscle coordination.

 - A short Achilles tendon.
 This tendon links the lower leg muscles to the back of the heel bone.
 If it's too short, it can prevent the heel from touching the ground.

 - Muscular dystrophy.
-Toe walking sometimes occurs in muscular dystrophy, a genetic disease in which muscle fibers are unusually susceptible to damage and weaken over time.
-This diagnosis may be more likely if your child initially walked normally before starting to toe walk.
+Toe walking sometimes occurs in this genetic disease in which muscle fibers are unusually prone to damage and weaken over time.
+This diagnosis might be more likely if your child initially walked normally before starting to toe walk.

 Toe walking out of habit, also known as idiopathic toe walking, sometimes runs in families.

-Persistent toe walking may increase a child's risk of falling.
-It also can result in a social stigma if the child is perceived as "different" by peers.
+Persistent toe walking can increase a child's risk of falling.
+It can also result in a social stigma.

-If the doctor suspects an underlying condition such as cerebral palsy or autism, he or she may recommend a neurological exam or testing for developmental delays.
+If the doctor suspects a condition such as cerebral palsy or autism, he or she may recommend a neurological exam or testing for developmental delays.

 - Physical therapy.
-Gentle stretching of the leg and foot muscles may improve your child's gait.
+Gentle stretching of the leg and foot muscles might improve your child's gait.

 - Leg braces or splints.
-Sometimes leg braces or splints help promote a normal gait.
+Sometimes these help promote a normal gait.

 - Serial casting.
-If physical therapy or leg braces aren't helpful, your doctor may suggest trying a series of below-the-knee casts to progressively improve the ability to bring the toes toward the shin.
+If physical therapy or leg braces aren't helpful, your doctor might suggest trying a series of below-the-knee casts to progressively improve the ability to bring the toes toward the shin.

 - Surgery.
-If conservative treatments fail, the doctor may recommend surgery to lengthen the muscles or tendons at the back of the lower leg.
+If conservative treatments fail, the doctor might recommend surgery to lengthen the muscles or tendons at the back of the lower leg.

 If the toe walking is associated with cerebral palsy, autism or other problems, treatment focuses on the underlying condition.